 A school's discipline policy needs to hold individuals responsible for their actions.
-A discipline policy needs to recognize the uniqueness of each student, classroom, building and situation, while supporting a safe and respectful environment where students can grow academically, intellectually, socially, and emotionally.
+A discipline policy needs to recognize the uniqueness of each student, classroom, building and situation, while supporting a safe and respectful

-These policies and rules apply any time a student is present at a school location, at a school-sponsored activity, while on school buses and/or at a school bus stop.
+These policies and rules apply any time a student is present on a school location, at a school-sponsored activity, while on school buses and/or at a school bus stop.
 Students are expected to act in accordance with federal, state and local laws and rules, and in a way that respects the rights and safety of others.